Damper&Expression Pedal Guide

 (III) Expression Pedals

-NOTE: VR Expresson Pedal Bug
+IMPORTANT: VR Expresson Pedal Bug

 This bug applies to to ANY expression pedal (with exception of Doepfer FP5):